saumya/myFiles/README.md

 My Files
 ===========
  - A NodeJS application for files' information.
- - ReactJS Application with ServerSideRendering
+ - ReactJS Application with ServerSideRendering.
+ - Files are watched through [chokidar][5] for changes.

 Run the app from command line